Jumee-LDN/wdi-project-3/README.md

 > **Client side**
 * Use AngularJS
 * Use SCSS
-* Use Webpack & Yarn** to manage your dependencies and compile your source code
+* Use Webpack & Yarn to manage your dependencies and compile your source code

 **Timeframe :** 1 week (November 2018)

 ## Concept
-Search new art exhibitions in the capital, read reviews, bookmark exhibitions and make a comment about what you think.
-The group found a common interest in art and both member had a same goals.
+xhibit allows users to search the current art exhibitions in the world.
+The exhibitions are also searchable by galleries, all are displayable on the map.
+The application was built using the MEAN stack: MongoDB, Express.js, AngularJS, and Node.js Token and session authentication, OpenStreetMap with Leaflet used.

 ## Goal
 Enhanced manpower, 7 days to plan and build.
 My list of priorities:
-- Fulfill the brief.
-There were more requirements then the previous projects.
+- Fulfill the brief: There were more requirements than the previous projects.
-- Time management.
-MVP focused project management.
-More men could also mean more variables.
-  The team both agreed it is important to track time and keep an eye on.
+- Time management: MVP focused project management.
+The team agreed it is important to track time and keep an eye on our progress.
+We did daily morning stand-ups and Git version control.
-  Daily morning stand up and git version control methods were used.
-- Team work.
-The team decided to use Trello Technology to assign tasks and track the progress.
+- Team work: The team decided to use Trello to assign tasks and track the progress.
-- Stress control.
-Get everything ready to present by day 6.
+- Stress control: Get everything ready to present by Day 6.

 ## Visuals